Quality vs. Speed: The Undeniable Drawbacks of Fast 3D Printing You Need to Know

 Fast 3D printing can have an impact on energy consumption, waste generation, and mechanical degradation, raising sustainability concerns:

-A. Increased energy consumption
+A. Increased Energy Consumption

 Higher print speeds often require more energy to maintain motion and the associated electronics.
 This increase in "3D printing energy efficiency" can lead to higher energy costs and a larger environmental footprint.